MatthewEppelsheimer/godspeed-react/README.md

 ## MVP

--   Refactor `useGodspeedContextState` signature to use options object param and name it `useGodspeed`
 -   Split context into multiple contexts to improve performance of consumers
     -   (currently each completely re-renders whenever any state changes, which is every keystroke)
 -   create user API for specifying data shape, result list template, and editor template